Forms and Petitions

 - Petition for Substitution (Domestic)

 Students should consider reviewing the CSULB Academic Senate Policy PS 11-09 Grade Appeal Procedure.
-The grade appeals file must be delivered to department chair/program director within the first 40 instructional days of the regular semester immediately following the semester or special session in which the course was completed, and must include the following.
+The grade appeals file must be delivered to the department chair/program director within the first 40 instructional days of the regular semester immediately following the semester or special session in which the course was completed, and must include the following.

 - This Grade Appeal Form;